 If PGD is recommended and you decide to proceed with PGD, you will work closely with our Fertility Centers of New England PGD coordinator.
 You will need to have the same lab work and tests performed as required for an IVF cycle.
 You and your partner may also need to have your blood drawn in order to make DNA probes from which to test the cells.
 A genetic counselor from one of our referring centers will meet with you to answer all your questions and discuss your specific case, the PGD procedure, and your options.
 A representative from our insurance department will also work with you in order to determine if PGD is a covered benefit under your insurance policy.

 PGD is performed in conjunction with IVF.
 Patients will undergo ovarian hyperstimulation, oocyte retrieval and IVF in order to produce the maximum number of embryos that can be evaluated.
 Intra-cytoplasmic sperm injection (ICSI) may also be required.

 A single cell is removed from embryos at the blastocyst stage of development on day 5 of culture.
 Embryos that have not developed to the blastocyst stage of development can not be used for PGD.
 The biopsied cell is then either fixed to a slide or transferred to a small tube for PGD analysis.
-In some cases, embryo biopsy may not be performed until Day 5 following fertilization.
-If Day 5 biopsy is performed, then the embryos may be frozen for later transfer once the results of the biopsy are known.
+Once the biopsy is performed, the embryos are vitrified (frozen) and stored in our facility for later transfer once the results of the biopsy are known.